From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 Chicas y Cafecito Community Resources Los Angeles: A round-up of helpful phone numbers and legal services for immigrants

-At the end of the day, mental health experts and community organizers also acknowledge and agree: this work is heavy and it is important for the people in this fight to take care of themselves and each other.
+At the end of the day, mental health experts and community organisers also acknowledge and agree: this work is heavy, and it is important for the people in this fight to take care of themselves and each other.
 One of the best and most important ways to do just that is to find moments of joy.

 AdvertisementADVERTISEMENT